- Advertisement -spot_img

 The support of the AAHOA for certain parts of the bill centers on the division between two major hotel companies and AAHOA over franchise reform.
-The association mentioned that its members own 45.4 percent of New Jersey hotels, equal to 46.24 rooms.
+The association noted that its members own 45.4 percent of New Jersey hotels, equal to 46.24 rooms.
 Furthermore, speaking to attorney Jonathan N. Barber of Franchise Law can help grant more intel on the topic.

-What the Franchise Reform Changes Entail
+What the New Jersey Franchise Reform Changes Entail

 The franchise reform changes proposed by the committee and supported by the AAHOA entail several things.
 First, they include the restriction of non-competes for more than six months.
 Second, it includes prohibiting the requirement for a location or capital investment above $25,000 more than once in five years.
 The number can only go higher if hotel franchisers can establish an ROI.
-Additionally, the proposed Bill requires that a franchiser who gets any rebate, commission, service, kickback, or anything of value must disclose them to the franchisee.
-More than disclosing them, they should turn them over to the franchisee.
-Furthermore, the changes proposed restrictions on the mandatory sourcing of goods or resources.
-Finally, they prohibit suspending, restricting, and preventing access to franchise services.

-All Those in Favor
+All Those in Favor of the New Jersey Franchise Reform

 Choice Hotels International recently paused its relationship with the AAHOA while citing its support for the Bill and its 12 points.
-Other companies that have publicly endorsed the 12 points include the G6 Hospitality, Red Roof, and BWH Hotel Group.
+Other companies that have publicly endorsed the 12 points include G6 Hospitality, Red Roof, and BWH Hotel Group.
 A significant number of major hotel franchises are assisting in paving the way for fair and free franchising.
 In the modern age, franchising is becoming a very common trend, and people are opting for it as a viable entrepreneurial option.

 The goal is franchising free from arbitrary and undisclosed fees, anti-competitive procurement rules, and one-sided terms and conditions.
 New Jersey is home to thousands of dynamic entrepreneurs and can be an example of supporting profitable franchising practices.
 The market is overflowing with such entrepreneurs who are looking for new opportunities.